Brain functions emerge as thermal equilibrium states of the connectome: Results

-In one sense, neurons whose $\IC$ is high at small temperature values but low at larger ones are structurally positioned to mediate relatively short-range communications, making them '{\em local integrators}'~\cite{park2013struct}, whereas those with high $\IC$ at higher temperatures are '{\em global integrators}' capable of mediating multiple long-range incoming communications.To better understand the functional properties of the $\IC$, we analyzed its variation with respect to temperature.
+To investigate the functional properties of the $\IC$, we analyzed its variation with respect to temperature.
 We observed four main neuron groups showing different integration behaviors (see~\Cref{tab:classification} for the complete classification) schematically illustrated by Fig.~\ref{fig:IC} and characterized as follows.

 \paragraph{Group 1} - For these neurons, $\IC$ increases indefinitely with temperature, following an exponential law (Fig.~\ref{fig:IC}a).
-This group contains the touch receptor neurons ALMR, AVM, PLML/R, and PVM~\cite{chalfie1985neural,Goodman2006}, as well as all the neurons known to be involved in the locomotion functional circuitry~\cite{varshney2011structural,white1986structure,morone2019}; namely, the command interneuron classes AVA, AVB, AVD, AVE, and PVC, and the motor neuron classes A, B, and D.
+This group contains the touch receptor neurons ALMR, AVM, PLML/R, and PVM~\cite{chalfie1985neural,Goodman2006}, as well as all the neurons known to be involved in the locomotion functional circuitry~\cite{Varshney2011,white1986structure,morone2019}; namely, the command interneuron classes AVA, AVB, AVD, AVE, and PVC, and the motor neuron classes A, B, and D.

 \paragraph{Group 2} - $\IC$ increases with temperature and 'saturates' at a maximum value within an inverse temperature interval $I_f$ between $\bfmin$ and $\bfmax$, before dropping to zero around the critical temperature (Fid.~\ref{fig:IC}b).
 This implies that redundancy among upstream pathways of these neurons becomes rare above certain path length.
 Cells belonging to this group include the chemosensory~\cite{Bargmann2006} neuron classes ADL, ADF, ASE, ASG, ASI, ASJ, ASK, AWA, AWB, and URX, as well as all the neuron classes AIA, AIB, AFD, AWC, AIY, AIZ, and RIA which are known to mediate the worm's {\em thermotaxis} behavior~\cite{mori2007,kuhara2008temperature,kuhara2011,ma2012thermo}.